Graceemeruwa/face_mask_recognition/README.md

 Contributing

-**Introduction
-**
+**Introduction**

 The Face Mask Recognition project aims to provide an automated solution for mask detection.
-By leveraging deep learning models and computer vision algorithms, the system can accurately identify whether a person is wearing a mask or not in real-time.
+By leveraging deep learning models and computer vision algorithms, the system can accurately identify whether a person is wearing a mask or not in real time.

-The project includes the following key features:
+**The project includes the following key features:**

 Face detection: Utilizing a pre-trained face detection model, faces are detected within the input frame.